Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/concepts/noi-and-cash-flow/other-tenant-revenue.md

 ---
-title: Overview - Key Math Concepts used in Finance - ReturnSuite Docs
+title: Other Tenant Revenue
-description: TODO - Add a description
+description: What is included in other tenant revenues
 nav-title: Other tenant revenue
 nav-group: NOI and cash flow
 ---

 # Other Tenant Revenue

-## What is included in other tenant revenue
+## What is included in other tenant revenues

 Other Tenant Revenues are the non-rent based sources of income which can be attributed to specific tenants.
 While the various types of Other